interval1066/filecryptor/README.md

 # filecryptor
-Simple, per item encryption application in Qt
+Simple, per item encryption application in Qt for Linux